Technician applying garage door lubricant to hinges and rollers

 Tracks should be clean and dry, not lubricated.
 Wipe them down with a damp cloth to remove debris or dust.
 Lubricating them can actually attract dirt and make operation worse.

-Plastic or nylon components
+Plastic or Nylon Components

 These don't require lubrication and can degrade if sprayed with chemicals.